dalehamel/mctop-tool-example/docs/00600-mctop-bcc-tool.md

 expose.

-These scripts provided a wealth of examples for how USDT tracing was already being done in `bcc`, and a starting point.
+These scripts provided a wealth of examples for how USDT tracing was already being done in `bcc`, and a jumping off point for a new tool.

 ### slabratetop.py

 UI / UX design isn't my forte, and apparently imitation is the sincerest form of flattery.
-To start with, I looked through the `*top.py` `top`-like tools for one to base the structure of my program on.
-A fine example was `slabratetop.py`, which happens to be the Python version of the `bpftrace` script that I showed earlier.
+To start with, I looked through the `\*top.py` `top`-like tools for one to base the structure of my program on.
+A fine example was `slabratetop.py`, which happens to be the Python version of the `bpftrace` script that was showed earlier.
 The design of its main control loop and argument parsing were the main concepts borrowed:

 ```{.python include=src/bcc/tools/slabratetop.py startLine=112 endLine=143}
 ```

-This was then blended with the `select` approach used by the Ruby `mctop` in order to receive keyboard input, which I'll be covering in more detail later.
+This was then blended with the `select` approach used by the Ruby `mctop` in order to receive keyboard input, which will be covered in more detail in the UI section of this document.